 | More details | Full specifications and price |

-It delivers flagship-level performance powered by the MediaTek Dimensity 9400+ chip that handles even heavy games and intense multitasking with total ease.
-The 8.8-inch 3K screen with 165Hz refresh rate makes everything look smooth and responsive, while the large 7500mAh battery lasts all day for streaming, studying or playing.
-It is compact and lightweight to carry anywhere, has great stereo sound and supports Xiaomi Pen for notes and creativity, offering excellent value for money at around ₱21,499.
+It gives you flagship‑level performance with the MediaTek Dimensity 9400+ chip.
+It runs even heavy games and handles lots of apps at once really smoothly.
+The 8.8‑inch 3K screen with 165Hz refresh rate makes everything look sharp, fluid, and responsive.
+It also has a big 7500mAh battery that easily lasts all day whether you are streaming, studying, or playing games.
+It is compact and light enough to bring anywhere, has good stereo speakers, and works with Xiaomi Pen for taking notes or drawing.
+You get all these features for around ₱21,499, which makes it great value.

 How We Test the Best Compact Gaming Tablets

-What kind of games can I play on a compact gaming tablet?
+What kind of games can I play on this device?

-• Mobile esports titles – fast-paced games like shooters, MOBAs, and battle royale
+- Mobile esports games — fast titles like shooters, MOBAs, and battle royale games

-• Cloud gaming titles – stream AAA games from services like Xbox Cloud or GeForce Now
+- Cloud gaming — stream big PC or console games from services like Xbox Cloud or GeForce Now

-Yes, many compact tablets with strong chipsets can run demanding games at medium to high settings.
-However, performance depends on:
+Yes.
+Most compact tablets with powerful chipsets can run heavy games at medium to high settings.
+But how well they perform depends on these things:

 Final thoughts